-arepa recipe, arepas, cabbage, coleslaw, colombia, corn meal, curtido, Food, fusion, harina de maiz, latin american food, latin american recipes, Latinas cooking, Mushpa + Mensa, pupusas, recipe, traditional food, venezuela
+arepa recipe, arepas, cabbage, coleslaw, colombia, corn meal, curtido, Food, fusion, harina de maiz, latin american food, latin american recipes, Latinas cooking, Mushpa + Mensa, pupusas, recipe, traditional food, Vegan, vegan cheese, venezuela

 Arepas, Pupusas, Gorditas.
 Different maize (or corn meal) patties made slightly different in many Latin American countries.
 Delicious either way you eat them.
 A food that is economical, and so versatile it can be stuffed with literally anything you could imagine, from eggs and avocados, to meats and of course, the classic, cheese…ohh quesito!

 I decided to make Arepas once we started reaching the back row products in our kitchen cabinet.
 Somehow, we always end up getting the most creative when we have less resources.
 But I cannot complain.
 Even when we are low on food in the cabinets we often feel like our life is full of richness.
 Cheesy, I know, but true.
 And Cheesy is always good… as the recipe below will show you.

 These Arepas were a simple recipe.
 Basic.
 Paired with cabbage salad, usually accompanying Salvadorean Pupusas.
 Here is the recipe.
 Go make them.
 Delicious.
 I used corn meal called P.A.N.
 This is what my mother gave me, and it is what I have read, the most commonly used corn meal.